Welcome!

 Our buy vs. rent calculator is excellent and helps determine how long it would take to own your home before making financial sense.
 This year, the median for New York City was 4.9 years, at 7.4 years in Manhattan, 4.4 years in Brooklyn, and three years in Queens.
 There are also wide variations from the differing neighborhoods.
 It is a complicated calculation, with assumptions including investment rates of return and home price appreciation.
 If you are not mathematically inclined and find all of that too difficult, there is a more straightforward approach.

 If you plan on staying in the city for only a short period, renting is undoubtedly the better option.
 Mainly due to the flexibility and closing costs.
-But, if you plan on staying in the same place for several years, it would be wise to do a back-of-the-envelope calculation.
+But if you plan on staying in the same place for several years, it would be wise to do a back-of-the-envelope calculation.
 Factors to consider are the home price, how long you plan to stay, and the mortgage interest rate.

 Math